-Once assessment has been completed and a final recommendation reached, the legal and administrative stage begins.
-At this stage the Authority presents the outcome of evaluation and recommendations before the technical committee for registration of medicinal products for consideration.
+Once the assessment has been completed and a final recommendation reached including compliance of the facility to GMP requirements, the legal and administrative procedures begin.
+At this stage, the Authority presents the outcome of the evaluation and recommendations before the technical committee for the registration of medicinal products for consideration.

 MRE has two technical committees;

-- a) The Human Medicines Registration Technical Committee (HMRTC) which is constituted by impartial external experts in the field of internal medicine, pharmaceutics, clinical pharmacology, biostatistics, microbiology/virology, toxicology, drug analysis and clinical pharmacy; and - b) The Veterinary Medicines Registration Technical Committee (VMRTC) which is constituted by experts in the field of public health, clinical veterinary practices, microbiology/virology, pharmacology, toxicology and drug analysis.
+- a) The Human Medicines Registration Technical Committee (HMRTC) is constituted by impartial external experts in the field of internal medicine, pharmaceutics, clinical pharmacology, biostatistics, microbiology/virology, toxicology, drug analysis and clinical pharmacy; and - b) The Veterinary Medicines Registration Technical Committee (VMRTC) is constituted of experts in the field of public health, clinical veterinary practices, microbiology/virology, pharmacology, toxicology and drug analysis.